mcnuttandrew/color-buddy/README.md

 - [x] I'd move the examples into the example pane, use the space to permanently display the sliders, make them longer
 - [x] Always display the hex values of the state of the sliders.
-- [ ] Once this is done, it make sense to show a tooltip that displays a pair of values as you hover over the graph. (maybe also the hex?)
+- [x] Once this is done, it make sense to show a tooltip that displays a pair of values as you hover over the graph. (maybe also the hex?)
-- [ ] There should be an add color button that adds the current state of the sliders.
+- [x] (na) There should be an add color button that adds the current state of the sliders.
-- [ ] A single selection sets the sliders.
+- [?]
+A single selection sets the sliders.
 Multi-select does not
 - [x] Might then make sense to move the graph colorspace, range and background color controls into this area.
 - [x] As a short term improvement, raise the sliders when you click on a color in the graphs.